mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

  - A danger of replanning agents!
     - He knows his score will go up by eating the dot now (west, east)
     - He knows his score will go up just as much by eating the dot later (east, west)
-    - There are no point-scoring opportunities after eating the dot (within the horizon, two here)
+    - There are no point-scoring opportunities after eating the dots (within the horizon, two here)
     - Therefore, waiting seems just as good as eating: he may go east, then back west in the next round of replanning!